Compliance

 While information technology is a huge category, and EIT adds to that some tech and devices that seem both slightly outdated and rather office-oriented in the original language, technology advances at a much faster rate than government.
 Here are just a few of the current devices and technologies users with disabilities need to navigate equally:

-current devices technologies users with disabilities need
+current devices technologies users with disabilities needs

 Disabilities can affect a user’s ability to enter and navigate sites, apps, and software, as well as their use of connected hardware and interactive devices.
 Disabilities may include blindness, deafness, low vision or color blindness, mobility impairments, and many other conditions, both permanent and temporary.
 Some disabilities are not immediately noticeable, so the key is to be aware that you will not always know who has a disability.